besler-wwright/ris-ranking-poc/README.md

 ## Package Management

 This project uses Poetry for dependency management.
+The dependencies are locked in poetry.lock to ensure consistent installations across environments.
 Key Poetry commands:

 - Add a new package:
   ```bash